Complete Guide to Google Search Console 2023

 1. What is Google Search Console?

-Google Search Console is a free web tool hosted by Google that provides a way for search marketers to monitor the overall status and performance of their sites in relation to Google search.
+Google Search Console is a free web SEO tool hosted by Google that provides a way for search marketers to monitor the overall status and performance of their sites in relation to Google search.

 Important features: